 Metrics at the lowest layer of an initiative or organization have the highest actionability.
 A focus on the most actionable metrics is essential for “moving the needle” of big-picture metrics.

 - Opportunity or Problem: When you identify a problem or opportunity that needs to be addressed, this is the symptom that you will explore for root cause analysis.
 Start with the observable problem or opportunity, not with possible solutions.

 - Objective & Goal: For the symptom identified, specify the non-quantitative goal as well as the quantitative objective before exploring root causes and metrics.

 - Root Cause: Identify the root cause(s) of the overall symptom by using the 5 Why’s technique or the Fishbone Diagram.

 - Validate: Validate the root cause(s) to make sure it’s the malfunctioning issue that ties clearly to the symptom.

 - Shared Vision: Use your root cause analysis diagram to help create a shared vision, empowerment, and momentum.

 These are excerpts from the handbook Metrics You Can Manage For Success, written by Lynn Hunsaker.
-See part 2 of this article for proven tips and performance management tools for hard-to-track goals and for achieving predictive and sustained results.
 One reader (Shirley Desai, marketing consultant and author of “Seven Connections to Happiness & Harmony: Decision-Making Made Easy”) has this to say about the handbook: